Manganese: Production

 A more progressive extraction process involves directly reducing (a low grade) manganese ore by heap leaching.
 This is done by percolating natural gas through the bottom of the heap; the natural gas provides the heat (needs to be at least 850 °C) and the reducing agent (carbon monoxide).
-This reduces all of the manganese ore to manganese oxide (MnO), which is a leachable form.
+This reduces all of the manganese ore to Manganese(II) oxide (MnO), which is a leachable form.
 The ore then travels through a grinding circuit to reduce the particle size of the ore to between 150 and 250 μm, increasing the surface area to aid leaching.
-The ore is then added to a leach tank of sulfuric acid and ferrous iron (Fe^{2+}) in a 1.6:1 ratio.
-The iron reacts with the manganese dioxide (MnO_{2}) to form iron hydroxide (FeO(OH)) and elemental manganese (Mn).
+The ore is then added to a leach tank of sulfuric acid and ferrous iron (Fe(2+)) in a 1.6:1 ratio.
+The iron reacts with the manganese dioxide (MnO2) to form iron hydroxide (FeO(OH)) and elemental manganese (Mn).

 This process yields greater than 90% recovery of the manganese.
 For further purification, the manganese can then be sent to an electrowinning facility.